Program

 Abstract: The use of Bonsai as a hardware integration platform is well known, but the full breadth of support for external hardware is often underappreciated.
 In this session we will discuss how hardware packages can leverage data standards to ensure interoperability with processing pipelines; present new and forthcoming device integrations including high-speed and high-resolution cameras, the Harp ecosystem, and state-of-the-art electrophysiology recording systems like Open Ephys and Neuropixels; and highlight different approaches being used to accelerate integration of new devices, such as code generation and modular configuration.
 Finally, we will explore emerging trends in hardware package distribution, including automatic firmware upgrades.

-Reproducible Research Practices for Data Analysis
+Reproducible Research Practices

 Moderators: Bruno Cruz